 - If you want daily attendance to view in the Student Profile and to have available in reports, then proceed to the steps below.

 - Import Student ID is the key identifier for this dataset.
 The Import Student ID should be a unique value for each student.
-It is not required that the value is the Student Information System (SIS) ID.
-It is required that for the entire installation, the value is guaranteed to be unique.
+This does not have to be the Student Information System (SIS) ID.
+The only requirement is that the Import Student ID value is unique across all schools or districts included in your instance.
 Traditionally, in a single district instance, the Import Student ID is the SIS-generated student ID.
 In installations that span multiple districts, such as a consortium or a county, the Import Student ID is usually the State Student ID because this value is expected to be unique across multiple SIS.

 - Student Last Name, Student First Name, and Birth Date are actually “soft” requirements within this dataset.
 It is expected that every student should have these additional three basic data elements available in this file.
 In the attendance.txt file, these fields are only used to assist in troubleshooting data.
 Ensuring that the data is available in the file allows for more efficient troubleshooting when reviewing import logs.
 This data is required to be present in the import file; however, the fields are not imported.
 These fields are updated only through the studemo.txt import.

 - Section ID, Final Attendance Flag Code, and Site ID create the actual attendance mark for a student.
 These three fields together identify the course, teacher, time-block, and site where the attendance mark is being given.